azonenberg/serdes-website/serdes/_posts/2025-07-03-Switch-project-pt3.md

 The IBIS-AMI model included the magic name "Serdes6G".
 Searching for this turned up some additional docs, most notably AN3743 (DS00003743A) which purports to be about the VSC74xx / 84xx but seems to be describing something very similar to what's on the 8512.

-Between the various documents I was able to conclude that the VSC8512 is made on an unspecified 65nm process (I should decap one at some point and figure out whose, my guess is TSMC but I could be wrong).
+Between the various documents I was able to conclude that the VSC8512 is made on an unspecified 65nm process (I should decap one at some point and figure out whose / see what it looks like...
+Luton first stepping is mentioned as being fabbed at TSMC in `vtss_phy_do_page_chk` so I suspect the rest are as well).

 The SERDES macro was developed by the "German Design Center" (in the Dortmund area, according to some LinkedIn hits from a google search) - interesting to know, but not particularly useful in this context.

 The IBIS model describes some very useful parameters.
 We don't know how to actually set them yet, but we know they exist, their ranges, and (most importantly) their names: